 Natural and Applied Sciences

-Concentration in Secondary Education, Natural and Applied Sciences major
+BA in Natural and Applied Sciences - Secondary Teacher Education

 Natural and Applied Sciences/Secondary Life Science

 |Education Courses (must get a B or better)

 |EDU 305 Foundations of Cultural & Linguistic Diversity||3|

 |EDU 310 Purpose of Schooling in a Democracy||3|

 |SED 335 Students with Exceptionalities in General Education||3|

 |USM Core Curriculum (must get a C or better)|

 |NAS Required Courses (must get a C or better)|